-If we analyze the following URL:
+If you analyze the following URL:

-We can break it down into its composite parts:
+You can break it down into its composite parts:

 host Name of the website.

-selector(s) Used for alternative methods of rendering the content; in this example a printer-friendly version in A4 format.
+selectors Used for alternative methods of rendering the content; in this example a printer-friendly version in A4 format.

 extension Content format; also specifies the script to be used for rendering.